Royal-Navy/design-system/packages/docs-site/src/library/pages/components/buttongroup.md

 <Tab title="Develop">

-A ButtonGroup is a simple wrapper component that is designed to group buttons together into a common component.
-The ButtonGroup component itself accept no properties, only content which should consist of a collection of buttons.
+A ButtonGroup accepts an array of button items that provide a label and value for each button.
+The component then generates a collection of buttons, grouped together, styled similar to a secondary button with a primary hover.

 ### Basic Usage